 Remind your child to be safe with their money

 Travelers should take extra measures to protect themselves and their money.
-If your child plans to use an LGFCU credit, debit or CashPoints® Global card while abroad, notify the Credit Union of travel plans to avoid a suspension of service.
+If your child plans to use an LGFCU Visa® Credit Card, Visa Check Card or CashPoints® Global Card while abroad, notify the Credit Union of travel plans to avoid a suspension of service.
 Often times, financial institutions will suspend card usage as a safety precaution against theft.
 The Credit Union maintains a list of countries where travelers might have limited access to their card.
 Look into any foreign exchange fees on ATM, debit or credit transactions.

 As a general rule, remind your student to avoid carrying large sums of cash in public.
 In large crowds, wear backpacks or purses in front of the body to deter pickpocketing.
 For additional security, consider buying your child a money belt to keep money more secure.
 And only carry what cash is needed.

 Use caution when exchanging currency abroad.
 Look for a certified money exchange center or bank to exchange currency.
-Keep in mind that your child can also change money before departing at your local branch two to three weeks before travel or at an airport but exchange rates might be more favorable in the host country.
+Keep in mind that your child can also change money before departing at your local branch two to three weeks before travel or at an airport.
+However, exchange rates might be more favorable in the host country.

 As always, remind your child to stay cautious to avoid theft and fraud.
-In case of emergency, they can call the Contact Center at 888.732.8562 with the country code (011) if they are unable to access their account or if they notice any account fraud.
+In case of emergency, they can call the Contact Center at 888.732.8562 with the country code (011) if they're unable to access their account or if they notice any account fraud.